kahunacohen/trackit/README.md

   init every time we work across different machines.

 ### Features
-1. Migration stategy
-1. Autocomplete when categorizing
-1. Easy quit when categorizing
 1. Pre loop and create accounts before walking so we don't have to get the account ID in the middle of the transaction when walking.
 1. Add category when categorizing